 - Salt - 1/4 teaspoon

-When they turn into a coarse paste add oil little by a little while blending till well combined, then goes in lemon juice/vinegar.
+When the ginger and garlic are half done then start adding oil little by little till well combined, then goes in lemon juice/vinegar.
 Give it a good mix.

 By not adding water we are increasing the shelf life of the paste.

-Store the paste in small quantities like 50 grams (as per your weekly usage) in airtight containers.
-This will keep it fresh and prevent the smell of the paste in the fridge.
+Store paste in small quantities in airtight containers.
+This will keep the paste fresh and prevent the smell of the paste in the fridge.
 If you have made the paste in large quantity then freeze them in the small containers.
 This way the paste lasts long and the taste also remains fresh.

-Lemon / vinegar, salt, and turmeric acts as a preservative and keep the paste fresh for a long time in the refrigerator, up to 15 – 20 days).
+Lemon/vinegar, salt, and turmeric act as a preservative and keep the paste fresh for a long time in the refrigerator, up to 15 – 20 days).